Tench Coxe

 Tench Coxe (May 22, 1755 – July 17, 1824) was an American political economist and a delegate for Pennsylvania to the Continental Congress in 1788–1789.
 He wrote under the pseudonym "A Pennsylvanian," and was known to his political enemies as "Mr. Facing Bothways."

 Biography

-Coxe was born in Philadelphia, Pennsylvania on May 22, 1755.
+Coxe was born in Philadelphia, Pennsylvania, on May 22, 1755.
 His mother was a daughter of Tench Francis Sr. His father came of a family well known in American affairs.
-His great-grandfather was the governor of West Jersey, Dr. Daniel Coxe.
+His great-grandfather was the governor of West Jersey, Daniel Coxe.

 Tench received his education in the Philadelphia schools and intended to study law, but his father determined to make him a merchant, and he was placed in the counting-house of Coxe & Furman, becoming a partner at the age of twenty-one.